ndegealbert/ndegealbert/README.md

    - 📫 Reach me via: [Twitter](https://twitter.com/albertndege_) | [Email](mailto:albertndege2@gmail.com.com) | [LinkedIn](https://www.linkedin.com/in/ndege-albert-136178155/)

-- 👯 I’m looking to collaborate on any blockchain project
+- 👯 I’m looking to collaborate on any blockchain project,hit on me if have one

 - ⚡ Fun fact: ...